Dathasai1234/Personal-Notes/Security/Defender for cloud/Udemy/Introduction.md

 ---
 # Tasks

-- [ ] Adoptive application control working.
+- [x] Adoptive application control working. ✅ 2024-02-07
 - [ ] Use-case AACW.
-- [ ] Use-case for agent and agentless in the VM's.
+- [x] Use-case for agent and agentless in the VM's. ✅ 2024-02-07
 - [ ] Exporting logs to 3rd party (Event hub).
 - [ ] Default log analytic workspace region deployment.
 - [ ] Recommendations and alerts difference
 - [ ] Governance rules.
-- [ ] Ways to enable the defender for endpoint.
+- [x] Ways to enable the defender for endpoint. ✅ 2024-02-07
-- [ ] Onboarding the servers in defender for endpoint and defender for servers.
+- [x] Onboarding the servers in defender for endpoint and defender for servers. ✅ 2024-02-07
-- [ ] Adoptive network hardening.

 |   |   |
 |---|---|